donorbox/donorbox-api/README.md

 ### Filter by donor email

-Get all the donations of a specific campaign:
+Get all the plans for a specific email:

 `{GET} https://donorbox.org/api/v1/plans?email=XXXX`